IMT Advanced: Long Term Evolution

 Long Term Evolution (LTE) has a theoretical net bitrate maximum capacity of 100 Mbit/s in the downlink and 50 Mbit/s in the uplink if a 20 MHz channel is used.
 The capacity is more if a MIMO (multiple-input and multiple-output) antenna array is used.
-The physical radio interface was at an early stage named "High Speed Orthogonal Packet Access" and is now named E-UTRA.
+The physical radio interface was at an early stage named "High-Speed Orthogonal Packet Access" and is now named E-UTRA.

 The CDMA's spread spectrum radio technology that was used in 3G systems and cdmaOne has been abandoned.
 It was replaced by orthogonal frequency-division multiple access and other frequency-division multiple access schemes.
 This is combined with MIMO antenna arrays, dynamic channel allocation, and channel-dependent scheduling.

 The first publicly available LTE services were branded "4G" and opened in Sweden's capital city Stockholm (Ericsson system) and Norway's capital city Oslo (a Huawei system) on 14 December 2009.
 The user terminals were manufactured by Samsung.
 All three major U.S. wireless carriers offer LTE services.

 In South Korea, SK Telecom and LG U+ have enabled access to LTE service since July 2011 for data devices, slated to go nationwide by 2012.

 Mobile WiMAX (IEEE 802.16e)

 The Mobile WiMAX (IEEE 802.16e-2005) mobile wireless broadband access (MWBA) standard (marketed as WiBro in South Korea) is sometimes branded 4G, and offers peak data rates of 128 Mbit/s downlink and 56 Mbit/s uplink over 20 MHz wide channels.

 The first commercial mobile WiMAX service was opened by KT in Seoul, South Korea in June 2006.

-In September 2008, Sprint Nextel marketed Mobile WiMAX as a "4G" network even though it did not fulfil the IMT Advanced requirements.
+In September 2008, Sprint Nextel marketed Mobile WiMAX as a "4G" network even though it did not fulfill the IMT Advanced requirements.

 In Russia, Belarus, and Nicaragua, WiMax broadband internet access is offered by the Russian company Scartel and is also branded 4G, Yota.

 Ultra Mobile Broadband

-Ultra Mobile Broadband (UMB) was the brand name for a discontinued 4G project within the 3GPP2 standardization group to improve the CDMA2000 mobile phone standard for next generation applications and requirements.
-In November 2008, Qualcomm, UMB's lead sponsor, announced it was ending development of the technology, favouring LTE instead.
+Ultra Mobile Broadband (UMB) was the brand name for a discontinued 4G project within the 3GPP2 standardization group to improve the CDMA2000 mobile phone standard for next-generation applications and requirements.
+In November 2008, Qualcomm, UMB's lead sponsor, announced it was ending development of the technology, favoring LTE instead.
 The objective was to achieve data speeds over 275 Mbit/s downstream and over 75 Mbit/s upstream.

 Flash-OFDM

-At an early stage the Flash-OFDM system was expected to be further developed into a 4G standard.
+At an early stage, the Flash-OFDM system was expected to be further developed into a 4G standard.